1. What is addiction? You mean, drink and drugs, right?

 Many people think that addiction is the core problem.
-However, addiction and substance abuse disorders are often a temporary method to self-soothe and cope with other issues, which often need to be addressed through counselling or therapy.
+However, addiction and substance abuse disorders are often temporary methods to self-soothe and cope with other issues, which often need to be addressed through counselling or therapy.

 That doesn’t necessarily mean you don’t have a problem.

 According to research, there is a fine line between habit and addiction, based on factors such as time spent engaging in the behaviour, chemical reactions in the brain and whether or not you experience withdrawal symptoms when you stop.

 - The “topper-upper” who needs a fix regularly.

 - The “binge user” who loses it every so often.

 Every habit, from exercising to binge drinking to eating a specific type of food to sex, begins with something known as the “habit loop.”
 This starts with a certain trigger which leads to an action, the action repeated becomes a habit.
 This habit can create a reward sensation in the brain.